Eve00000/Mixxx-GenreData/README.md

 Every JSON file governs its own update schedule using smart headers.
 * `RefreshRate`: `0` (Locked forever, e.g. "Top 50 2006"), `7` (Weekly), or `28` (Monthly).
 * `AppendMode`: `"append"` (add new tracks) or `"clear"` (wipe and refresh, e.g. "Current Top 50").
+* Genres are listed and stuctured with categories in the manifest.json.
+* User requests from frontend are saved in requested_genres.txt by the waiter.

 **Example JSON Structure:**
 ```json